Remove bits of meat off the carcass and set them aside for later.

-Completely cover the carcass and veggies with water, and cook at low heat overnight.
+Completely cover the carcass and veggies with water, and cook on low heat overnight.

 If you choose to use an Instant Pot or electric pressure cooker instead, use the soup setting of your cooker and increase the time to 120 minutes.
 Cook and, once finished, allow the pot to depressurize before opening.

-An hour or so before lunchtime, begin preparing the veggies for the soup.
-Peel the carrots and onion, and thinly slice them along with the celery stalks.
+Begin preparing the veggies for the soup.
+Rinse them all.
+Peel the carrots and onion, and thinly slice the onion, carrots, and the celery stalks.

 Strain the stock from the bones and cooked veggies, and add the strained stock to a medium pot along with the sliced veggies and herbs.
-You want to have at least 5-6 cups of broth, so add water if needed.
+You want to have around 8 cups of broth, so add water if needed.

-Cook at medium heat until it reaches a boil, and then simmer for a couple of minutes while you measure out the rice.
+Cook at medium heat until it reaches a boil, and then simmer for a couple of minutes.

-Add the rice to the boiling stock, and continue to simmer at low to medium heat for around 15-20 minutes, until the rice is fully cooked.
+Strain the rice from the water and add it to the boiling stock.
+Continue to simmer at low to medium heat for around 15 minutes, until the rice is fully cooked.